 While most of Canada recognizes Victoria Day, Quebec celebrates National Patriots’ Day on the same date instead.

-In 2003, Quebec’s legislature officially renamed the holiday to honor the Patriotes who resisted the British colonial government during Lower Canada’s 1837 Rebellions.
+In 2003, Quebec’s legislature officially renamed the holiday to honour the Patriotes who resisted the British colonial government during Lower Canada’s 1837 Rebellions.

 The French term “Journée nationale des patriotes” directly translates to “National Patriots’ Day” and is commonly used in Quebec’s French-speaking communities.